M4teusFranco/MODELO_TELA/README.md

 - File → Import → Existing Projects into Workspace
 - Selecione a pasta do projeto clonado

-3. Execute a classe Main localizada no pacote Main para ver a demonstração do sistema.
+3. Execute a classe AWTTestSwing.java e siga as instruções no console.

 ### 🛠️ Funcionalidades Implementadas